eluv-io/elv-stream-sample/README.md

 ### Basic Example - Step by Step

 The basic process for playing video can be seen in this [example page](examples/old-basic-video-example.html).
 This example is a standalone HTML page that will go through the above steps and play video content from the Fabric.
-It allows playout of both Dash and HLS, either in the clear or with widevine or AES-128 protection, respectively, and includes three different players: [dash.js](https://github.com/Dash-Industry-Forum/dash.js), [hls.js](https://github.com/video-dev/hls.js), and [Bitmovin](https://bitmovin.com/video-player) - though any Dash and/or HLS capable players should work similarly.
+It allows playout of both Dash and HLS, either in the clear or with Widevine or AES-128 or Sample AES protection, respectively, and includes three different players: [dash.js](https://github.com/Dash-Industry-Forum/dash.js), [hls.js](https://github.com/video-dev/hls.js), and [Bitmovin](https://bitmovin.com/video-player) - though any Dash and/or HLS capable players should work similarly.

 Below is a detailed explanation of how this example page works.